Kathy Osterman

-Kathy Osterman (July 22, 1943 – December 8, 1992), was a Chicago politician who was born Kathleen Mary Lonergan in the Bronx.
-Entering politics as a block club president who had been social director of Lawrence House, a facility for disabled persons, Osterman in 1981 became a community relations director for then-State's Attorney Richard M. Daley, who became her political patron.
+Kathy Osterman (July 22, 1943 – December 8, 1992) was an American politician and civic leader in Chicago, Illinois.
+Born Kathleen Mary Lonergan in the Bronx, New York, she was known for her contributions as alderman of the 48th Ward, and her work as Director of the Mayor's Office of Special Events under Richard M. Daley.
+Osterman's career was characterized by her advocacy for the LGBTQ community, efforts in urban restoration and development, and leadership in organizing events and festivals in Chicago.

+Early life and career

+Raised by Irish-Catholic family in the Bronx, Osterman moved to Montreal at age 10 before settling in Park Forest at age 16, where Osterman graduated from Prairie State College before relocating to the Edgewater area after her marriage to Harry Osterman.
+She worked as a bank teller before entering local politics as president of the E.P.I.C.
+(Every Person Is Concerned) block club.
+In 1981 Osterman became a community relations director for then-State's Attorney Richard M. Daley, who became an important political patron for Osterman throughout her career.

+In the early 1980s, Osterman co-founded Operation Lakewatch with Mary Ann Smith, an initiative to combat illegal dumping in Lake Michigan and to protect the lake's water quality by enlisting the help of local fishermen and boaters.
+Volunteers were tasked with collecting water samples and reporting any pollution they witnessed.

+Aldermanic career

 In 1987 Osterman emerged victorious from an eleven-person race in which Mayor Harold Washington declined to endorse any candidate, and was elected alderman of the lakefront 48th Ward, which at that time consisted primarily of the Edgewater community as well as parts of Uptown.
-The 48th ward is now represented by Osterman's son, Harry Osterman.
 Initially a part of the Washington bloc in Council Wars, she switched to the largely white bloc immediately following Washington's death and during the tenure of Eugene Sawyer.
 She served on numerous City Council committees, including the Human Rights Committee, where she forged strong links with the ward's significant gay community.
 Only two years into her term, Osterman retired in 1989, facilitating Daley's appointment of Mary Ann Smith as alderman.
 Osterman subsequently was appointed Director of the Mayor's Office of Special Events.